 So, here’s my recipe for this week.
 It’s really hard:

 Go buy a box of Betty Crocker Original Recipe Brownie Mix.
 Some people like the more uppity Ghirardelli brownie mix, but I like Betty Crocker.
 If that shows my scrappy, western Pennsylvania roots, then so be it.
 Next, get yourself a bag of Nestle semi-sweet chocolate chips.
 (OK, you can buy really expensive chips, if you want, but these work just fine.)
 Buy a small container of whipping cream and maybe some nuts.

 Make the brownies (you’ll need two eggs, 1/2 cup of oil and 1/4 cup of water).
-Then add about 3/4 of a cup of the chocolate chips to the mix.
+Then add one cup of the chocolate chips to the mix.
 Bake them.
 While they’re baking take two cups of chocolate chips and put them in a sauce pot on the stove.
 Add one cup of whipping cream.
 Stir it until it melts and is nice and smooth.
 You can use a whisk if it makes you feel more gourmet (it does help smooth it out).
 Remove that mixture, called chocolate ganache, from the heat and cover it with a lid.

 When the brownies are cool enough to cut.
 Cut them up, pour the chocolate ganache over them, (reheat it to make it pour better) and maybe sprinkle the brownies with nuts, maybe not.
 Then, stuff one in your mouth and try to tell me that’s not delicious.
 I know good food, I love good food and I know one thing: When you’re tired and your house is a hairy disaster, nothing makes you happier than a decadent brownie smothered in chocolate goo, even if it comes from a box.